 The COVID-19 crisis is affecting the world in an unprecedented way.
 Every region is going through major lasting transformations affecting economic, humanitarian, social, and political dimensions of life.
 Latin America, as part of the global economy, has been particularly affected.

-This webinar, the first in our series on “The Americas: Building the Future Together,” seeks to understand the opportunities for innovation that this disruptive moment may offer.
-It brings together academic and business experts to assess how the business and government sectors might seize this moment to foster growth and innovation for Latin America.
+This webinar, the first in the 2020 series on “The Americas: Building the Future Together,” sought to understand the opportunities for innovation that this disruptive moment could offer.
+It brought together academic and business experts to assess how the business and government sectors could seize this moment to foster growth and innovation for Latin America.

 The panelists covered the following questions:

 - How can Latin America take advantage of this new crisis?